Last Updated on January 12, 2023 by Sorin Petroj

 A Brief Overview of Stiga Cybershape Carbon

 It’s unlike anything you’ve ever seen before.
-Stiga Cybershape Carbon comes with an impressive and unique shape and an optimized hitting area.
+Stiga Cybershape Carbon has an unusual and unique shape and an optimized hitting area.
 The optimized design lets you hit more shots better.
-The Cybershape is a completely new type of blade.
+The Cybershape is an entirely new type of blade.

 Moreover, it is International Table Tennis Federation ITTF approved and offers exceptional value in a high-performance blade.